 These challenges will come as no surprise.
 Geopolitically, as a responsible business JM complies with all its sanction obligations and have stopped all new commercial activities in Russia and Belarus as a result of the war in Ukraine.
 Achieving this has required open and honest dialogue with some of our suppliers about how and where to source alternative materials and base operations.
 A challenge, but most of our suppliers were also keen to diversify out of the same jurisdictions.

-Data and digitalisation is another major challenge and opportunity.
-Events over the past few years have taught us that, as a function, procurement needs to invest in and utilise data to enable transparency of value chains, rapidly changing scenario planning – especially given forward visibility of inflation patterns have become hard to predict – digitalisation to proactively manage where supply decisions flow, and being able to pivot across the organisation at pace.
+Data and digitalization is another major challenge and opportunity.
+Events over the past few years have taught us that, as a function, procurement needs to invest in and utilise data to enable transparency of value chains, rapidly changing scenario planning – especially given forward visibility of inflation patterns have become hard to predict – digitalization to proactively manage where supply decisions flow, and being able to pivot across the organization at pace.
 The data from external partners needs to be built into this kind of analytics capability and therefore, finding the right solution partners to work with is crucial.

 What’s been the effect on talent?

 Talent – specifically retaining talent – is a huge focus for us.
 We’ve committed to upskilling our people but we’ve also dedicated a lot of time to building a compelling case for why they should stay.
 This is about communicating our purpose and greater mission – something that is particularly important for people who are beginning their careers.
 Ways of working are also huge factors in this and finding the sweet spot in hybrid working is critical for talent attraction – most of the candidates we speak to ask us about this.
 We’ve also found an opportunity here.
 Whilst some category roles require closeness to the supply market, many aren’t country or location dependent, and don’t require significant face-to-face time with stakeholders.